erikvorhes/dotcom/src/content/is.md

 ## Elsewhere

-You can find me lurking all over the internet, including but not limited to:
+You can find me lurking --- and sometimes contributing to _the discourse_ --- all over the internet, including but not limited to:

 * [Bluesky](https://bsky.app/profile/erikvorhes.bsky.social)
 * [Codepen](https://codepen.io/erikvorhes/)